11 May 2024

 I was avoiding getting out of bed when I came across a Mastodon post by @Foone that got me thinking.
-She had expressed a very reasonable thought, characteristic of her posts, to include descriptions in the metadata of image so you wouldn’t have to write and rewrite alt texts every time you upload a file.
+She had expressed a very reasonable thought, characteristic of her posts✪Ok, for the most part.
+You should consider buying her a coffee, her feed is great., to include descriptions in the metadata of image so you wouldn’t have to write and rewrite alt texts every time you upload a file.

 Being half awake, eyes recently unglued, mind acclimatizing to the horrors of consciousness, I misread Foone post and my interest was piqued: